Counterfeit consumer good: United States

 On November 29, 2010, the U.S. Department of Homeland Security seized and shut down 82 websites as part of a U.S. crackdown of websites that sell counterfeit goods, and was timed to coincide with "Cyber Monday," the start of the holiday online shopping season.
 Attorney General Eric Holder announced that "by seizing these domain names, we have disrupted the sale of thousands of counterfeit items, while also cutting off funds to those willing to exploit the ingenuity of others for their own personal gain."
-Members of Congress proposed a PROTECT IP Act to block access to foreign Web sites offering counterfeit goods.
+Members of Congress proposed the PROTECT IP Act to block access to foreign Web sites offering counterfeit goods.

 Some U.S. politicians are proposing to fine those who buy counterfeit goods, such as those sold in New York's Canal Street market.
 In Europe, France has already created stiff sentences for sellers or buyers, with punishments up to 3 years in prison and a $300,000 fine.
 Also in Europe, non-profit organizations such as the European Anti-Counterfeiting Network, fight the global trade in counterfeit goods.

 During a counterfeit bust in New York in 2007, federal police, with the help of local Private Investigator Ray Dowd, seized $200 million in fake designer clothing, shoes, and accessories from one of the largest-ever counterfeit smuggling rings.
-Labels seized included Chanel, Nike, Burberry, Polo, Ralph Lauren and Baby Phat.
+Labels seized included Chanel, Nike, Burberry, Ralph Lauren and Baby Phat.
 Counterfeit goods are a "...major plague for fashion and luxury brands," and numerous companies have made legal efforts to block the sale of counterfeits from China.
 Many of the goods are sold to retail outlets in Brooklyn and Queens.

 For trademark owners wishing to identify and prevent the importation of counterfeit goods, the U.S. Customs and Border Protection agency supports a supplemental registration of trademarks through their Intellectual Property Rights e-Recordation program.
-In 2017 U.S. President Donald Trump signed an executive order to, among other things, ensure the timely and efficient enforcement of laws protecting Intellectual Property Rights holders from imported counterfeit goods.
+In 2017, U.S. President Donald Trump signed an executive order to, among other things, ensure the timely and efficient enforcement of laws protecting intellectual property rights holders from imported counterfeit goods.